jpcsupplies/Lobby/README.txt

 *****************************
 Global Server Wide GPS Points
 *****************************
 Global Server Wide GPS Points are definable GPS entries that are automatically given to all players.
-Examples might include where all the planets are, or where important locations like trade or travel hubs/stations are located or special locations like exit points or mining facilities ore locations, asteroids; whatever the server admin wants or needs.
+Examples might include where all the planets are, or where important locations like tradeor travel hubs/stations are located or special locations like exit points or mining facilities, ore locations, asteroids; whatever the server admin wants or needs.

+You could also use this as a sort of 'Admin Curated Unknown/Mystery Signal" for all players pointing at an abandoned ship or station, or some server event happening that day.

-To use this feature, open your configuration editor (or manually edit the config file in the map storage folder)  and add your Global GPS points under the [GPS] header in the format: x,y,z colour "GPS Name" Detailed GPS Description.
+To use this feature, open your configuration editor (/ledit) (or manually edit the config file in the map storage folder)  and add your Global GPS points under the [GPS] header in the format: x,y,z colour "GPS Name" Detailed GPS Description.

 An easy way to insert GPS points: On an empty line, Paste in a gps from your own gps list then replace the : with , key in a colour then add a "name" and optionally a description.

 Examples to add all the default planet locations:
 [GPS]